The Top Asian United States of American Narrative Feature Filmmakersby michael-930-915046 | created - 16 Jan 2012 | updated - 9 months ago | Public

 Producer | Du zi deng dai

-Dayyan Eng (known as Wu Shixian to audiences in China) is a Chinese-American writer-director with a distinguished international background.
-He studied film in the US and transferred to the prestigious Beijing Film Academy where he finished his undergraduate studies in directing.
+Dayyan Eng (known as Wu Shixian to audiences in China) is a Chinese-American writer-director with a uniquely international background.
+Growing up in several countries, he studied film at the University of Washington and transferred to the prestigious Beijing Film Academy where he completed ...

 43. Nisha Ganatra

 Nisha Ganatra was born in Vancouver, Canada, and raised in California in a traditional household.

 Ganatra is a graduate of the prestigious New York University (NYU) film school, where she studied with Martin Scorsese, Barbara Kopple, and Spike Lee.
 Chutney Popcorn (1999) was her feature film debut. ...

 Director | Lumpia with a Vengeance

 Patricio is originally from Daly City, California, where he started making video movies with his neighborhood at the age of 13.
 After graduating with a BA in cinema production at the University of Southern California, Patricio became the Associate Producer of the award-winning film The Debut" and ...

 Cellin Gluck is a director known for Persona Non Grata (2015), Oba The Last Samurai (2011), Sideways - aka Saidoweizu (2009) and Lorelei (2005).
 As an assistant director/production manager he is known for Godzilla (2014), Memoirs of a Geisha (2005), Transformers (2007), Remember the Titans (2000) ...

 Michael Goi, ASC, ISC